kilofox/kohana/system/guide/kohana/security/validation.md

     <?php echo Form::submit(null, 'Sign Up') ?>
     <?php echo Form::close() ?>

 [!!]
 This example uses the [Form] helper extensively.
-Using [Form] instead of writing HTML ensures that all of the form inputs will properly handle input that includes HTML characters.
+Using [Form] instead of writing HTML ensures that all the form inputs will properly handle input that includes HTML characters.
 If you prefer to write the HTML yourself, be sure to use [HTML::chars] to escape user input.

 Next, we need a controller and action to process the registration, which will be placed in `application/classes/Controller/User.php`: